Homological properties of the relative Frobenius morphism: Introduction

-\begin{thm} Let $R$ and $S$ be $F$-finite local rings of positive characteristic.
-If $\varphi\colon R\to S$ is a local homomorphism of finite flat dimension, the Betti numbers of the relative Frobenius $F_{S/R}$ grow at the same rate as the Betti numbers of the Frobenius on $S\otimes_R^Lk$. \end{thm}
+and the definition can be extended to modules over simplicial rings (see Definitions \ref{betti} and \ref{curv}).
+Curvature measures the exponential growth rate of the Betti numbers of $M$, so in more informal language this result shows that the Betti numbers of the relative Frobenius $F_{S/R}$ grow at the same rate as the Betti numbers of the Frobenius on $S\otimes_R^\bL k$.

-A precise formulation of this result can be found in Theorem \ref{main}.
 As a corollary, we recover the results of Radu \cite{Rad92}, Andr\'e \cite{And93,Andre:1994} and Dumitrescu \cite{Dum96} (concerning regularity) and Blanco-Majadas \cite{BM98} (concering the complete intersection property) while also weakening the hypothesis that $\varphi$ is flat to requiring that $\varphi$ has finite flat dimension.

-\begin{cor} For $\varphi$ as in Theorem \ref{main}, the fibers of $\varphi$ are regular (resp. complete intersection) if and only if $F_{S/R}$ has finite flat (resp.
-CI-) dimension. \end{cor}
+\begin{cor}[\ref{flatfrob}, \ref{CI}] Let $\varphi\colon R\to S$ be a map of $F$-finite local rings of positive characteristic and $\fm_S$ be the maximal ideal of $S$.
+If $\varphi$ has finite flat dimension, then $\varphi$ is regular (resp. complete intersection at the maximal ideal of $S$) if and only if $F_*S$ has finite flat (resp.
+CI-) dimension over $S\otimes_RF_*R$. \end{cor}